-Transcript By Superior Transcriptions LLC www.superiortranscriptions.com TIERSKY: Ladies and gentlemen, we will get started with our briefing.
+Mr. TIERSKY.
+Ladies and gentlemen, we will get started with our briefing.
 As you may have noticed from our "Matrix"-like poster outside, we're here for a discussion on cyber diplomacy.
 More specifically, this is a U.S. Helsinki Commission briefing on "Building Cyber Confidence Between Adversaries: Can the OSCE Help Establish Rules of the Road?"
-And on behalf of the Commission Chairman Senator Roger Wicker and the Cochairman Congressman Chris Smith, I would like to officially welcome you to this discussion.
+And on behalf of the Commission Chairman Senator Roger Wicker and the Co-Chairman Congressman Chris Smith, I would like to officially welcome you to this discussion.

 For those of you who may not know the Helsinki Commission very well, the Commission is mandated by law to track the commitments made by the signatories of the 1975 Helsinki Final Act.
 A great deal of that 1975 Helsinki Final Act had to do with transparency and confidence building in order to reduce tensions and provide increased predictability and security in a very tense European zone during that time, in the thick of the Cold War.
 The Commission has been tracking these commitments throughout its history, with a strong focus on human rights, of course, as well as the security challenges that in recent years have grown in their intensity in Europe.
 And the Commission has equally increased its attention to some of these challenges.
 Now, obviously, we are here today to talk about state-based cyber threats to security and what might be done about those.
 But it's clear, I think, to all of us that they're an increasingly dominant part of the global security landscape.
-The Commission is tracking a process at the Organization for Security and Cooperation in Europe, the OSCE, which is an organization essentially that flowed from the 1975 Helsinki Final Act process.
+The Commission is tracking a process at the Organization for Security and Cooperation in Europe, the OSCE, which is an organization that essentially flowed from the 1975 Helsinki Final Act process.
 And at the OSCE in recent years, diplomats and experts have been seeking to play a leading role in the international system in the development of confidence-building measures between states to reduce the risk of cyber conflict.
 These discussions feature voluntary agreements among the participating states that include, quite crucially, the United States and Russia.

-The measures that have been agreed to are designed to - and here I'm going to read an OSCE document if you'll allow me for just a moment - they're designed to enable states to read another state's posturing in cyberspace and draw red lines.
-They're designed to allow for timely communication and cooperation, including to defuse potential tensions emerging from the use of information and communication technologies, another word - a buzzword for cyberspace - and they're designed to promote trusted cyber neighborhoods through enhanced national preparedness.
+The measures that have been agreed to are designed to-and here I'm going to read an OSCE document if you'll allow me for just a moment-they're designed to enable states to read another state's posturing in cyberspace and draw red lines.
+They're designed to allow for timely communication and cooperation, including to defuse potential tensions emerging from the use of information and communication technologies, another word-a buzzword for cyberspace-and they're designed to promote trusted cyber neighborhoods through enhanced national preparedness.

-Those who are tracking the OSCE would suggest that this process has been one of the few kind of bright lights in what has otherwise been a very difficult period for the organization.
+Those who are tracking the OSCE would suggest that this process has been one of the few bright lights in what has otherwise been a very difficult period for the organization.
 So we are here today to rely upon this all-star panel to help us understand what are confidence-building measures, what are our norms, how do they relate to each other in the field of cyberspace, what's happening at the U.N., what's happening at the OSCE on these issues, and ultimately, what difference could this make in the real world?

 As I mentioned, this is an all-star cast.
-They're obviously technical experts.
-And I will push for them to be as non-technical as possible - and forgive me in advance if I need to interrupt you to explain some terminology - some particularly wonky term.
-I will do that.
-You have their bios in your packet, so I won't dwell on introducing them at length.
+They're obviously technical experts, and I will push for them to be as non-technical as possible-and forgive me in advance if I need to interrupt you to explain some terminology, some particularly wonky term.
 They're extraordinarily distinguished individuals.